Fiserv/Commerce-Hub/docs/Online-Mobile-Digital/Secure-Data-Capture/iFrame-JS/iFrameV1-Customization.md

 Commerce Hub implements security restrictions that prevent attackers from injecting or performing exfiltration attacks in the iFrame solution.

-- `input[value='*']` query selector: Poses a security risk by allowing attackers to inject css that calls a remote URL when the input matches a certain value.
+- `input[value='*']` query selector: Poses a security risk by allowing attackers to inject CSS that calls a remote URL when the input matches a certain value.
 If the injected remote URL is a unique URL per input value, the attacker can have full or partial access to the individual content.
 - `[url\(.*\]` property: Mitigates the risk of a CSS exfiltration attack.

 ---